-Before reading we highly recommend reviewing the previous article about understanding Chronic Fatigue Syndrome Here.
+Before reading we highly recommend reviewing the previous article about understanding Chronic Fatigue Syndrome.
 Given that chronic fatigue originates in the gut, the gut is the first place to start with regards to treatment:

 The 7 step mechanism of chronic fatigue pathophysiology

-Foods all are selected for their therapeutic value and have benefits in either reducing levels of gut inflammation, improving digestion, balancing bacterial levels (biosis) or improving gut absorption of nutrients.
-Eliminating all inflammatory foods is of upmost importance and ensuring that you limit the intake of common allergens.
-For a good list of foods to eat and avoid review our healthy living guide book (here) and see some examples of foods to include below.
+Foods all are selected for their therapeutic value and have benefits in either reducing levels of gut inflammation, improving digestion, balancing bacterial levels (biosis), feeding good gut bacteria and improving gut absorption of nutrients.
+Firstly eliminating all inflammatory foods is of upmost importance and ensuring that you limit the intake of common allergens.
+For a good list of foods to eat and avoid review our healthy living guide book (here) and see some examples of foods to include and avoid below.

 Prebiotics are foods containing indigestible forms of fibre found in some fruits, vegetables, and starches.
-They act as a food source for the friendly bacteria in the gut and are rich in biochemicals like fructans, pectin, inulin, beta-glucans and galactans.
+They act as a food source for the friendly bacteria in the gut and are rich in important molecules like fructans, pectin, inulin, beta-glucans and galactans.
 Prebiotics do not contain positive bacteria but they are molecules that resist digestion and absorption in the upper gastrointestinal tract, are subsequently fermented by the intestinal microflora and selectively stimulate the growth or activity of friendly intestinal bacteria.
-Think of prebiotics like the fertiliser for growing a good quality lawn, before we introduce good bacteria we need to create a nutritious and rich environment for them to thrive.
+Several studies investigating prebiotic use in gut inflammatory models demonstrated them to be highly affective at reducing down levels of inflammation and encouraging the growth of healing bacteria.
+Think of prebiotics like the fertiliser for growing a good quality lawn, before we introduce good bacteria to return biosis to our gut environment we need to create a nutritious and rich environment for them to thrive.
 Below I have outlined a few of my favourite food sources rich in prebiotics.
 Try to include 1 or more prebiotic fibre sources into your daily routine.

 My favourite foods rich in prebiotic fibres

 The intestinal microbiome plays an important role in the function and integrity of the gastrointestinal tract, maintenance of immune homeostasis and host energy metabolism.
 Perturbations in the composition of microbial communities, also known as dysbiosis, can result in disrupted interactions between microbes and its host.
-These changes in microbiome composition and function are thought to contribute towards CFS susceptibility and progression.
-Introduction of positive bacterial culture (probiotics) into this gut environment is thought to be important in maintaining gut integrity, reducing inflammation and rebalancing the biome.
+Studies have shown that these changes in microbiome composition and function are thought to contribute towards CFS susceptibility and progression.
+Other studies have demonstrated introduction of positive bacterial culture (probiotics) into this gut environment can help in maintaining gut integrity, reducing inflammation and rebalancing the microbiome.

 Probiotics are living microorganisms, which when administered in adequate amounts can offer health benefits on the host.
 There are many forms that probiotics can take and each person may respond differently to each.
 For some it is about trying different cultures and seeing which is the most effective at normalising gut health and improving overall health.
 Cultures can be specific or in food sources, such as fermented foods.
 Below are a list of my favourite probiotics that I try to include at least once daily into my routine.